+Where unallocated land:
-Where unallocated land is the result of a road closure identified on Map 4 - Connectivity, the land is zoned as identified on Map 9 - Zones.

-Where the unallocated land is adjoined by land in a zone, the unallocated land is deemed to be included in that zone.

-Where the unallocated land is adjoined by land included in different zones, the unallocated land is deemed to be included in those zones with the centreline of the unallocated land being the boundary between zones.
+- i. is the result of a road closure identified on Map 4 Connectivity, the land is zoned as identified on Map 9 Zones, - ii. is adjoined by land in a zone, the unallocated land is deemed to be included in that zone, and - iii. is adjoined by land included in different zones, the unallocated land is deemed to be included in those zones with the centreline of the unallocated land being the boundary between zones.